Data-Science-and-COVID-19/Leveraging-Data-Science-To-Combat-COVID-19-A-Comprehensive-Review/resources.md

+Please note, this table is being populated.
+If anyone know about any other important data science related resource, please send us the details.

 **Prominent COVID-19 Community Resources.** _This Table is a part of our paper.
 For more details, refer to our paper: [Leveraging Data Science To Combat COVID-19: A Comprehensive Review](https://www.researchgate.net/publication/340687152_Leveraging_Data_Science_To_Combat_COVID-19_A_Comprehensive_Review)_